-1. The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; or

-- 2. The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children). - 3.
-The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.
+- 1. The student currently lives in a household that meets the same income guidelines with the same limits based on household size, that are used for the federal free meals programs. - 2.
+The students parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.